t28hub/shade/README.md

 There might be a lot of boilerplate code for SharedPreferences operation in your android application.
 Generally speaking, the code needs to be tested and reviewed if it is written manually.
 However, the code does not need to be tested and reviewed if it is generated automatically.
-Shade generates a lot of boilerplate code for SharedPreferences automatically using annotation processing and not reflection.
+Shade generates a lot of boilerplate code for SharedPreferences operation automatically using annotation processing and not reflection.
-Therefore it has potential to make android application development efficiently.
+Therefore it has potential to make your android application development safe and efficient.

 ## License
 ```
-Copyright 2016 Tatsuya Maki
+Copyright (c) 2016 Tatsuya Maki

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.